Lancelotbronner/BevyInspector/README.md

 Displays the hierarchy of your world and lets you view their components fullscreen.
 Will always show all the components of the selected entity.

+You can also see all the resources in your world.

 ### Query Tab

 Write queries and view the resulting hierarchy in a table.